 Hinata's eyes snapped open - and the first thing he saw was Togami's face.
 He yelped and jumped back, throwing out his arm to prevent himself from crashing into the metal railings.
 "H-hey!" he yelled, a little too loudly.
 "Don't sneak up on me like that!"

 "Sneak up on you?"
-Togami leaned back up to his full height, and Hinata could see now that he was standing by the bedside.
+Togami straightened back up to his full height, and Hinata could see now that he was standing by the bedside.
 "You were asleep.
 Did you have any better suggestions?"